eimaj/gridsome-markdown-blog/blog/2019-04-23--git-cherry-pick.md

 15db5ca Updates favicon.png (that I want to update on master immediately)
 ```

-In this example I want to move the favicon.png commit to `master` now, but I want to leave the other changes until the are complete.
+In this example I want to move the favicon.png commit to `master`, but I want to leave the other changes until the are complete.
 The id of the commit is `15db5ca`.

 ```
 $ git checkout master